peteraritchie/LongPath/README.md

 ```
 Then, of course, reference the assembly.

-**TBD**

 Known Issues
 ============

 There are no known issues per se.
-The only API that does not work as expected is Directory.SetCurrentDirectory as Windows does not support long paths for a current directory.
+The only API that does not work as expected is `Directory.SetCurrentDirectory` as Windows does not support long paths for a current directory.

+A current *known issue* is no nuget package.
+I hope to resolve that tout de suite!

 Caveats
 =======